byomead/udemy-docker-mastery/Notes.md

 ## Lesson 63.
 Create your first service and scale it locally
 - `docker swarm init`: enables Swarm in Docker.
 - When enabling Swarm, a *leader* manager node is created.
 There can be only one leader at a time.
-- **TIP**: Service = Node.
+- **TIP**: Task = Container.
+A Service can contain multiple nodes.
+A node contains the containers (tasks).
 - While `docker run` helps us create individual containers that we can name.
 It is primarily used for local development.
 In the online production environment, we need to use a different solution, using `docker service`, which will orchestrate and create the necessary containers.
 Think of local dev as having a pet (and naming it), while a service as having a cattle (multiple unnamed).
 - `docker service create IMAGE COMMAND`: creates a new service based on the image provided.
 The output ID is the ID of the service, not a container.
 You can also name the service.
+It can take pretty much the same flags as `docker container run`.
+- You can use the `--replicas NUM_REPLICAS` flag when creating a service to creating a number of replicas of the container.
+Meaning it would create multiple containers for the same service.
 - `docker service ps SERVICE_NAME/SERVICE_ID`: enlists the tasks (containers) inside that service.
 - `docker container ls` still works and can enlist the containers in a service, but you will see extra info for that container.
 - `docker service update SERVICE_NAME/SERVICE_ID [OPTIONS]`: change attributes about the service, like the number of replicas it has (number of tasks).
 This command also ensures that any necessary updates to be done to its containers will not make the online service unavailable.
 Swarm was designed with a mindset of *always* having the service available.